All How-To Guides

 Emergencybeginner

-What to Do If You Smell Gas in Your NYC Apartment
+What to Do If You Smell Gas in Your New York City Home — Apartment, Private Home, or Commercial Space

-A master plumber's step-by-step guide for gas leak emergencies in NYC.
-What to do, what NOT to do, and when to call Con Edison vs. a plumber.
+A plumber's step-by-step guide for gas leak emergencies in NYC homes, apartments, and commercial spaces.
+What to do, what NOT to do, and when to call your gas utility vs. a plumber.

 5 minutesUpdated March 2026